MianSaadTahir/Nike-Store/README.md

 # Nike Store

-A Window Form inventory management system developed in C# with MS SQL database integration .
+A Window Form inventory management system developed in C# with MSSQL database integration .
 It provides a centralized platform for managing inventory, sales, and customer relations aimed at enhancing efficiency for both admin and customer users.
 This system follows Object-Oriented Programming (OOP) principles.

 ## Table of Contents
 - [Features](#features)